1DeepakSrinivas/Spring-24-GSU/README.md

 # CSC 1301 Spring '24

 ## Author
-Deepak Srinivas Govindarajan
+Deepak Srinivas G

 ## Overview

-This repository contains all the projects, homework, and assignments that were included as a part of the coursework at GSU CAS Computer Science for the Spring semester of 2024.
+This repository contains all the projects, homework, and assignments in the coursework for the Spring '24 semester at Georgia State

 ## Course Information